ClosedBusiness

 What activities are funded?

-Eligible activities include workshops where an expert provides advice on developing business activities such as international market development, engaging national or international experts with start-up technology and international experience to assist start-ups with key challenges, and national or international exchanges with experts from other incubators in Australia or overseas.
+Eligible activities include workshops where experts advise on business development and international markets, engaging national or international experts with start-up technology and international experience, and national or international exchanges with experts from other incubators in Australia or overseas.

 How do I apply for the Incubator Support – Expert in Residence?